New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 What does the yaver_auth_unlink tool do? +

 Remove an OAuth provider from the currently signed-in account.
 Refuses if it is the ONLY sign-in method (would lock the user out).
 If the unlinked provider was the primary one, another linked provider is promoted automatically.
 If 2FA is enabled, pass totp_code.
-It is categorised as a Destructive tool in the Yaver MCP Server, which means it can permanently delete or destroy data.
-Block by default and require explicit approval.
+It is categorised as a Write tool in the Yaver MCP Server, which means it can create or modify data.
+Consider rate limits to prevent runaway writes.

 What parameters does yaver_auth_unlink accept? +